Subscription Box Fulfillment Guide

 – Michael Peters, VP of E-Commerce Operations at TB12

-ShipBob customer One Drop is a digital health brand that offers diabetes test strip subscriptions.
+ShipBob customer One Drop is a digital health brand that offers diabetes test strip subscriptions (ShipBob fulfills their Class 1 medical devices).
 The subscription comes with a customizable package of products, their mobile app, and on-demand access to a Certified Diabetes Coach.

 “When we were launching our diabetes subscription service, we knew we needed a fulfillment partner who offered a tight Shopify Plus integration.
 Unlike most 3PLs that lack sophisticated, intuitive tools, ShipBob’s technology is modern.
 Their software even makes it easy to bundle products made up of multiple SKUs from our inventory, so it is packaged exactly as the customer ordered it.”